 On Sept.
 14, 1871, at the age of 25, Sarah married 23-year-old Alpheus Male (1848- ? ).
 Their marriage license is still on file today at the Barbour County Courthouse in Philippi.

 Little is known about Alpheus, or why the marriage ended within a few years.
-Apparently they had no children.
+Apparently they did not reproduce.

 It is possible, though not proven, that she married Benjamin Newman on Dec.
 13, 1874 in Taylor County.